CausalLearning/Generalization-of-DSGD/README.md

 The repository contains the offical implementation of the paper

-> Topology-aware Generalization of Decentralized SGD, ICML 2022
+> [ICML 2022] Topology-aware Generalization of Decentralized SGD